Russia approves world's first coronavirus vaccine, Putin announces | DW | 11.08.2020

 Russia is the first country to register a COVID-19 vaccine.
 As countries worldwide race to produce the first vaccine, health experts warn that speed and national pride could compromise safety.

-Scientists in Russia and abroad have questioned Moscow's decision to register the vaccine before Phase 3 trials that normally last for months and involve thousands of people.

-Vaccines typically take several years to test and produce on a large scale, but Putin emphasized that the vaccine underwent the necessary trials.
+Scientists in Russia and abroad have questioned Moscow's decision to register the vaccine before Phase 3 trials that normally last for months and involve thousands of people, but Putin emphasized that the vaccine underwent the necessary trials and that vaccination will be voluntary.

+Philippine President Rodrigo Duterte, meanwhile, has lauded Russia's efforts in developing the vaccine and said that the Philippines is ready to work with Moscow on vaccine trials, supply and production.
+Duterte volunteered to "be the first they can experiment on."

+"I will tell President Putin that I have huge trust in your studies in combating COVID and I believe that the vaccine that you have produced is really good for humanity," Duterte said, adding that he thinks Russia's vaccine will be ready for the Philippines by December.

 mvb/dr (AP, Reuters, AFP, EFE)